-Dismal Swamp Canal Trail is a 16.5 mile moderately trafficked out and back trail located near Chesapeake, VA that features a river and is good for all skill levels.
+Dismal Swamp Canal Trail is a 16.5 mile moderately trafficked out and back trail located near Chesapeake, Virginia that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash